-The Secretary of State has the power to determine what form of gambling can be authorised by Temporary Use Notices, and at the time of writing this Statement the relevant regulations (SI no 3157: The Gambling Act 2005 (Temporary Use Notices) Regulations 2007) state that Temporary Use Notices can only be used to permit the provision of facilities or equal chance gaming, where the gaming is intended to produce a single winner, which in practice means poker tournaments.
+The Secretary of State has the power to determine what form of gambling can be authorised by Temporary Use Notices.
+At the time of writing this Statement the relevant regulations, (SI no 3157: The Gambling Act 2005 (Temporary Use Notices) Regulations 2007), state that Temporary Use Notices can only be used to permit the provision of facilities or equal chance gaming, where the gaming is intended to produce a single winner, which in practice means poker tournaments.

 There are a number of statutory limits as regards Temporary Use Notices.
-The meaning of "premises" in Part 8 of the Act is discussed in Part 7 of the Gambling Commission Guidance to Licensing Authorities.
-As with "premises", the definition of "a set of premises" will be a question of fact in the particular circumstances of each notice that is given.
-In the Act "premises" is defined as including "any place".
-In considering whether a place falls within the definition of "a set of premises", the licensing authority needs to look at, amongst other things, the ownership/occupation and control of the premises.
+Within these limits the Gambling Act 2005 refers to a 'set of premises'.
+The definition of "a set of premises" will be a question of fact in the particular circumstances of each notice that is given.

+In the Gambling Act 2005 "premises" is defined as including "any place".
+In considering whether a place falls within the definition of "a set of premises", the licensing authority needs to look at, amongst other things, the ownership, occupation and control of the premises.